Roy E. Larsen: Career

 Larsen directed sales from the inception of Time magazine, and he is credited with recruiting the first 12,000 subscribers via a direct mail campaign in 1923.
 He continued to increase sales and circulation over the next 30 years.
 When Hadden died in 1929, Larsen was appointed as Time's business manager by Luce.
-In 1939 Larsen succeeded Luce as president of Time, serving in this position until his retirement in April 1979.
+In 1939 Larsen succeeded Luce as president of Time, serving in this position to 1960 and then as vice chairman until his retirement in April 1979.

 Larsen helped to organize and develop The March of Time, an Academy Award winning radio and news film series which was produced from 1935 to 1951.
 He also served as publisher of Life magazine from 1936 to 1946.
 A fitness buff, Larsen developed an idea for a sports magazine in 1954, which later turned into Sports Illustrated.

 A conservationist, Larsen organized the Nantucket Conservation Fund in 1965, and was elected to the board of the Nature Conservancy in 1973.
 As a tribute to Larsen, Time Inc. gave the conservancy a 2,000-acre tract in East Texas now known as the Roy E. Larsen Sandyland Sanctuary.

 Larsen died in 1979, and the following year was inducted into the Advertising Hall of Fame.